-COVID-19 update: Due to social distancing practices we are currently unable to provide our regular tours to Western Treatment Plant, but are now offering guided virtual excursions and webinars for students.
-You can also check out our self-guided virtual tour.
+COVID-19 UPDATE: Due to social distancing practices we are unable to provide our regular tours at the Western Treatment Plant, but are now offering guided virtual excursions and webinars to the Western Treatment Plant using our virtual tour.

 Before and after your visit

-Our Melbourne's Water Story website (opens in new browser) hosts a variety of resources that teachers can complete with their students before and after visiting the plant.
+Melbourne's Water Story website hosts a variety of Teacher Resources that you can complete with students before and after visiting the plant.
 These include hands-on investigations and discussions, enhancing your students' tour experiences and supporting units of work around wastewater treatment.